Heidijvr/liri-node-app/README.md

 <img src="https://heidijvr.github.io/liri-node-app/images/movie-this-screenshot.PNG" alt="code sample liri app">

-The results of the Titanic code illustrates the successful return on the command: **'movie-this'**
+The results of the Titanic code illustrate the successful return on the command: **'movie-this'**

-The results of the Mr Nobody code illustrates the successful return on the command:**'movie-this'**, if no movie name is supplied.
+The results of the Mr Nobody code illustrate the successful return on the command: **'movie-this'**, if no movie name is supplied.

 -----